 Yes, your Houston dentist does do his part to be environmentally friendly.
-What a green dental office does is first conserve natural resources and convert into a more carbon neutral environment.
+What a green dental office does is first conserve natural resources and convert into a more carbon-neutral environment.
 MidtownDentistry is proud to be one of the leaders in green dentistry.
-While the road to true “green” is still being paved, Dr. Penchas wants his patients to be part of the journey.
+While the road to pure “green” is still being paved, Dr. Penchas wants his patients to be part of the journey.

 In the past, dental offices were built for lower cost and higher output – not conservation.
-Our materials and instruments are still lagging behind.
-Water saving is the first.
+Our materials and instruments are still lagging.
+Water-saving is the first.
 Reduction in energy consumption is a second area.
-Using alternative energy and offsetting carbon emission are also helpful.
+Using alternative energy and offsetting carbon emission is also helpful.

-The greatest loss of water in most dental offices is the central evacuation system – i.e. “the suction”.
+The most significant loss of water in most dental offices in the central evacuation system – i.e., “the suction.”
 Most dentists use a system that uses water to produce the vacuum.
 This can use several HUNDRED gallons per day.
 A water recycling device can reduce this amount to several dozen gallons.
 Newer vacuum systems are called dry vacuum systems.
 These systems do not use any water at all.
-They are more expensive and larger is size, but save on water.
+They are more expensive and larger but save on water.

-The second water waste is the rinsing and washing of instruments prior to sterilization.
-Research now shows that washing dishes with a dishwasher saves large amounts of water compared to hand washing them – and this is true in a dental office.
+The second water waste is the rinsing and washing of instruments before sterilization.
+Research now shows that washing dishes with a dishwasher saves large amounts of water compared to handwashing them – and this is true in a dental office.
 Using an instrument disinfector – a professional dishwasher, will reduce the amount of water used, but increase the power used.

-Washing hands is a repetitive and important part of infection control in a dental office.
-With dozens of hands being washed all day – the amount of water used can be reduced with minimum care.
+Washing hands is a repetitive and essential part of infection control in a dental office.
+With dozens of hands being cleaned all day – the amount of water used can be reduced with minimum care.
 Using automatic faucets that control the time and amount of flow helps with water savings.

-Dental offices can reduce energy consumption in three major ways: general energy reduction, efficient large dental equipment and process improvement.
+Dental offices can reduce energy consumption in three significant ways: general energy reduction, efficient sizeable dental equipment, and process improvement.

 - Reducing the hours of lighting and air-conditioning